GabrielGonzalesRamos/GabrielGonzalesRamos/README.md

 - 🏆 My goal is to merge my systems administration experience with data analysis to effectively address business challenges.

 - 📫 How to reach me:  **jose.gabriel.gonzales.ramos@gmail.com**

+<h3 align="left">Experience:</h3>

+- 🐳 Orchestrating and managing development and production environments using Kubernetes, Docker, and Docker Compose.

+- 🧐 Monitoring and optimizing the performance of systems and services using Logstash, Grafana, and Prometheus.

+- 👨‍💻 Automating continuous integration and continuous delivery (CI/CD) processes using GitHub Actions and Jenkins.

 <h3 align="left">Connect with me:</h3>
 <p align="left">